-This theory however, did not explain as to how new cells were formed.
+This theory, however, did not explain how new cells were formed.
 Rudolf Virchow (1855) first explained that cells divided and new cells are formed from

 pre-existing cells (Omnis cellula-e cellula).
 He modified the hypothesis of

-Schleiden and Schwann to give the cell theory a final shape.
+Schleiden and Schwann give the cell theory a final shape.
 Cell theory

 as understood today is: